-Writings and reflections in my blog are not to be construed as my own, although many of the reflections will capture original thoughts, they are inspired by the practice of Lectio Divina (reading, reflection, prayer, journaling).
-Listed here are sources of inspiration or guidance that are informing my prayers or meditations:
+Writings and reflections in my blog are not to be construed as my own, although many of the reflections will capture original thoughts, they are inspired by the practice of Lectio Divina (reading, reflection, prayer, writings).

 A christian classic that addresses seeking union with God and all the barriers that we face attaining proximity to God.
 At the time of this posting I am in process of reading this text.